Claudia Sheinbaum

 A scientist by profession, Sheinbaum received her doctorate in energy engineering from the National Autonomous University of Mexico (UNAM).
 She has co-authored over 100 articles and two books on energy, the environment, and sustainable development.
 She contributed to the Intergovernmental Panel on Climate Change and, in 2018, was named one of BBC's 100 Women.
+She was subsequently awarded the Sustainability Medal by the Nobel Sustainability Trust in 2024.

 Sheinbaum joined the Party of the Democratic Revolution (PRD) in 1989.
 From 2000 to 2006, she served as secretary of the environment in the Federal District under Andrés Manuel López Obrador.
 She left the PRD in 2014 to join López Obrador's splinter movement, Morena, and was elected mayor of Tlalpan borough in 2015.
 In 2018, she became Head of Government of Mexico City, focusing on security, public transport, and social programs, while also overseeing major crises such as the COVID-19 pandemic and the Mexico City Metro overpass collapse.
 She resigned in 2023 to run for president and won Morena's nomination over Marcelo Ebrard.
 In the 2024 presidential election, she defeated Xóchitl Gálvez in a landslide.

-As president, Sheinbaum enacted a series of constitutional reforms with the support of her legislative supermajority, including enshrining social programs into the Constitution, reversing key aspects of the 2013 energy reform to strengthen state control over the energy sector, and mandating that the minimum wage increase be above the rate of inflation.
+As president, Sheinbaum enacted a series of constitutional reforms with the support of her legislative supermajority, including enshrining social programs into the Constitution, reversing key aspects of the 2013 energy reform to strengthen state control over the energy sector, mandating that the minimum wage increase be above the rate of inflation, and introducing universal healthcare.

 Early life and family

-Claudia Sheinbaum Pardo was born on 24 June 1962 in Mexico City, within a Mexican Jewish family.
+Claudia Sheinbaum Pardo was born on 24 June 1962 in Mexico City, within a Mexican Jewish religiously unobservant family.
 She is the second child of chemist Carlos Sheinbaum Yoselevitz and biologist Annie Pardo Cemo.

 Carlos Sheinbaum was of Ashkenazi Jewish descent.
 His father, Chone Juan Sheinbaum Abramovitz, had emigrated from Lithuania in 1928, becoming a jewelry merchant and a member of the Mexican Communist Party.
 Annie Pardo is from a Sephardi Jewish family who arrived in Mexico in 1946, after fleeing from the persecution of Jews in Bulgaria during World War II.
 Pardo became the first Sephardic woman to be an academic at the Instituto Politécnico Nacional.

 Sheinbaum's parents were actively involved in Mexican left-wing circles during the 1960s, participating in protests, workers' movements, and student uprisings.

 Sheinbaum has two siblings.
 Her older brother, Julio, is a physicist and physical oceanography researcher at CICESE.
 Her younger sister, Adriana, is a teacher who lives in the United States and is married to film director Rodrigo García Barcha, a son of Colombian writer and Nobel laureate Gabriel García Márquez.